 What are the possible side effects of maraviroc (Selzentry)?

-Call your doctor at once if you have any other serious side effect, such as:
+Call your doctor at once if you have a side effect such as:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.